DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Experiments

 \noindentbold{Embodied Chain-of-Thought (ECoT)} We first evaluate the impact of our embodied chain-of-thought reasoning mechanism, which predicts contact positions before generating grasp actions.
 The results demonstrate the critical importance of this explicit reasoning step: removing ECoT causes P-FID to degrade from 0.20 to 0.30 (50\% increase), while the success rate drops from 67.14\% to 62.37\%.
 This significant performance gap confirms that decomposing the grasp generation task into contact reasoning followed by action synthesis leads to both better intention alignment and higher physical quality.
 The explicit contact prediction provides an interpretable intermediate representation that guides the subsequent action generation.

 \noindentbold{Token discretization granularity} We evaluate the impact of discretization granularity for both action tokens ($N_\mathbf{a}$) and position tokens ($N_{\text{pos}}$), varying the number of bins from 128 to 512.
-For both token types, 256 bins consistently achieves optimal performance (P-FID=0.20, CD=1.46, Success=67.14\%).
+For both token types, 256 bins consistently achieves optimal performance ($\text{P-FID}=0.20, \text{CD}=1.46, \text{Success}=67.14\%$).
 Coarser discretization (128 bins) slightly reduces precision, while finer discretization (512 bins) degrades performance due to increased vocabulary complexity, particularly for actions where P-FID increases to 0.26.
-This sweet spot at 256 bins balances expressiveness with learnability, providing sufficient resolution for both precise grasp actions and spatial contact locations while maintaining tractable sequence lengths for autoregressive generation.
+This sweet spot at 256 bins balances expressiveness with learnability, providing sufficient resolution for both precise grasp and contact locations.

 \noindentbold{Contact position dropout} We study the effect of contact position dropout probability $p_{\text{drop}}$ on grasp generation quality by varying it from $p_{\text{drop}}=0.0$ (no dropout) to 1.0 (always drop).
 Results show that $p_{\text{drop}}=0.5$ achieves best performance with $\text{P-FID}=0.20$ and $\text{consistency}=0.34$.
 Without dropout ($p_{\text{drop}}=0.0$), the model shows slightly worse generalization ($\text{P-FID}=0.22$).
 Higher dropout rates progressively degrade performance, with $p_{\text{drop}}=1.0$ essentially removing the benefit of contact position reasoning, approaching the performance of the model without ECoT.
 This validates moderate dropout provides effective regularization, improving the model's ability to handle varying levels of contact specification.